dominichofer/DeePC/README.md

 ```math
 \begin{pmatrix} U_p \\ U_f \end{pmatrix} := \mathcal{H}_{T_{\text{ini}}+N}(u_d), \begin{pmatrix} Y_p \\ Y_f \end{pmatrix} := \mathcal{H}_{T_{\text{ini}}+N}(y_d)
 ```
-and `H` denotes the hankel matrix.
-(Note that this differs slightly from the paper.)<br>
+and `H` denotes the hankel matrix.<br>
+Note that this is more general than described in the paper.<br>
-The resulting `u` is the optimal control to reach the target `r`.
+The resulting `u` is the optimal control to reach the target `r` in the context of the optimization problem.

 ### Python
-The Python package provides two implementations of this, the stand-alone algorithm `deePC` and wrapped in a controller.<br>
+The Python package provides two implementations of this, the stand-alone algorithm `deePC` and a controller.<br>
 For reference applications of the controller see `example_1d.ipynb` and `example_3d.ipynb`.
 ### C++
-(will follow soon)
+The C++ library provides two implementations of this, the stand-alone algorithm `deePC` and a controller.<br>